Senate Votes To Limit Trump's Power To Lift Russia Sanctions

 The Senate has overwhelmingly passed a bill to impose new sanctions on Russia and to make sure the Trump administration doesn't change course without congressional buy-in.

-Idaho Republican Sen. Mike Crapo, one of the sponsors of the legislation, says, "Americans are concerned about Russia's behavior in the Ukraine and Syria and they are concerned about Russia's increased cyber intrusions.
+Idaho Republican Sen. Mike Crapo, one of the sponsors of the legislation, says, "Americans are concerned about Russia's behavior in the Ukraine and Syria and they are concerned about Russia's increased cyber-intrusions.
 Many of us on both sides of the aisle feel the U.S. needs to be much stronger in its response to Russia."

 Crapo says Russia's President Vladimir Putin has become increasingly belligerent, nationalistic and autocratic.

-Note: A previous version of this story misspelled Rep. Eliot Engel's first name as Elliot.